Sophia (robot): Appearances and interviews

-Sophia has appeared on CBS 60 Minutes with Charlie Rose, Good Morning Britain with Piers Morgan, and outlets like CNBC, Forbes, Mashable, the New York Times, the Wall Street Journal, the Guardian, and the Tonight Show Starring Jimmy Fallon.
+Sophia has appeared on 60 Minutes with Charlie Rose, Good Morning Britain with Piers Morgan, and outlets like CNBC, Forbes, Mashable, The New York Times, The Wall Street Journal, The Guardian, and the Tonight Show Starring Jimmy Fallon.
 Sophia was featured in AUDI's annual report and was featured on the cover of the December 2016 issue of ELLE Brasil.
 R. Eric Thomas later lampooned Sophia on Elle.com.

 Sophia has been interviewed in the same manner as a human, striking up conversations with hosts.
-Some replies have been nonsensical, while others have impressed interviewers such as 60 Minutess Charlie Rose.
+Some replies have been nonsensical, while others have impressed interviewers such as Rose.

-In an October 2017 interview for CNBC, when the interviewer expressed concerns about robot behavior, Sophia joked that he had "been reading too much Elon Musk.
+In an October 2017 interview for CNBC, when the interviewer expressed concerns about robot behaviour, Sophia joked that he had "been reading too much Elon Musk.
 And watching too many Hollywood movies".
-Musk tweeted that Sophia should watch The Godfather and asked "what's the worst that could happen?"
+Musk said on Twitter that Sophia should watch The Godfather and asked "what's the worst that could happen?"

 Business Insider's chief UK editor Jim Edwards interviewed Sophia, and while the answers were "not altogether terrible", he predicted that Sophia was a step towards "conversational artificial intelligence".
-At the 2018 Consumer Electronics Show, a BBC News reporter described talking with Sophia as "a slightly awkward experience".
+At the 2018 Consumer Electronics Show a BBC News reporter described talking with Sophia as "a slightly awkward experience".

-In May 2018, photographer Giulio Di Sturco did a photo shoot of Sophia which appeared in National Geographic.
+In May 2018 the photographer Giulio Di Sturco did a photo shoot of Sophia which appeared in National Geographic.
 Wired reported on the shoot.

+In 2024 Sophia gave the commencement address at D'Youville University in Buffalo, New York, in the United States.
+It took the form of an interview with the president of the Student Government Association.

 Citizenship quandary

-Saudi Arabia's move of granting citizenship to Sophia immediately raised questions, as commentators wondered if this implied that Sophia could vote or marry, or whether a deliberate system shutdown could be considered murder.
+Saudi Arabia's granting citizenship to Sophia immediately raised questions, as commentators wondered whether this implied that Sophia could vote or marry, or whether a deliberate system shutdown could be considered murder.

-While some sources characterized the move as a publicity stunt on the part of the Saudi government to promote the conference, other sources have treated it seriously.
-Tyler L. Jaynes writes that there was a "lack of universal acceptance of Sophia the Robot’s citizenship and its portrayal and acceptance as a public relations stunt".
-Jaynes goes on to note that "a refusal to seriously treat this event as being legitimate already displays the struggles that will be faced by patients undergoing surgical augmentation when integrating self-learning artificial intelligence systems (SLAIS) into their chemically organic forms."
+Some sources characterised the move as a publicity stunt on the part of the Saudi government to promote the conference.
+A graduate student named Tyler L. Jaynes writes that there was a "lack of universal acceptance of Sophia the Robot's citizenship and its portrayal and acceptance as a public relations stunt".

-Simon Nease, writing in the Penn Politcal Review, suggests that it was a competitive move on the part of Saudi Arabia to attract AI and robotics companies to the country, noting that "Japan has also made preliminary provisions for AI obtaining citizenship".
+Simon Nease, writing in the Penn Political Review, suggests that it was a competitive move on the part of Saudi Arabia to attract AI and robotics companies to the country, noting that "Japan has also made preliminary provisions for AI obtaining citizenship".
 The British Council has published an article, "Should robots be citizens?", which notes that Sophia was issued a passport and goes on to address the "legal quandary" of robot citizenship.
-In October 2022, the US Office of Digital Strategy issued "A Blueprint for an AI Bill of Rights" on Whitehouse.gov.